On the geometry of physical measurements: topological and algebraic aspects: Disjunctions of measurements

 \paragraph{Locally compact locales and classical state spaces.}

 The same argument used in computer science~\cite{Stoy}*{chapter 6} when modeling spaces of data values and computable functions on them applies to spaces of measurements in those situations where new information about a system never contradicts previously obtained information, so that each new measurement can be regarded simply as more data about the system~\cite{fop}.
-Mathematically, this implies that spaces of classical measurements must be countably-based continuous lattices, and they can be topologized with the Scott topology itself:
+Mathematically, this implies that spaces of classical measurements must be countably-based continuous lattices, and they can be topologized with the Scott topology itself.
+Moreover, for any continuous lattice $L$ equipped with the Scott topology the product topology on $L\times L$ coincides with the Scott topology~\cite{bigdomainbook}*{Th.\ II-1.14 and Th.\ II-4.13}, and thus any function $\theta:L\times L\to L$ in two variables on $L$ is continuous with respect to the product topology if and only if it is continuous in each variable separately~\cite{bigdomainbook}*{Lemma II-2.8}.
+Hence, we obtain:

 \begin{lemma} Any continuous lattice equipped with the Scott topology is a sober lattice. \end{lemma}